Edge-Marketing-and-Design/edgeDevFirebase/README.md

 In essence, the `updateUser` trigger streamlines user data management by automatically synchronizing updates between the `staged-users` and `users` collections in your Firebase project and adds another layer of security.

-User mangement requires setting up in this firestore trigger function and helper functions  in your firebase functions:
+User mangement requires setting up a firestore trigger function and helper functions  in your firebase functions, these functions are automatically added to functions/index.js in your project, wrapped in "// START @edge/firebase functions" and "// END @edge/firebase functions".

 ```javascript
 const functions = require('firebase-functions')